akvorado/akvorado/console/data/docs/02-configuration.md

 The `snmp` provider accepts the following configuration keys:

 - `communities` is a map from exporter subnets to the SNMPv2 communities.
 Use `::/0` to set the default value.
+It accepts a single community or a list of communities.
+In the later case, each community is tried in order for all requests.
 Alternatively, it also accepts a string to use for all exporters.
 - `security-parameters` is a map from exporter subnets to the SNMPv3 USM security parameters.
 Like for `communities`, `::/0` can be used to the set the default value.
 The security paramaters accepts the following keys: